January to March

 • When: Early April

-• Where: Kofu, Yamanashi Pref
+• Where: Kofu, Yamanashi

 Tejikara Fire Festival / Tejikara no Himatsuri